Eastern Air Lines Flight 401: Investigation

-Captain Loft was found during the autopsy to have an undetected brain tumor in an area that controls vision.
-However, the NTSB concluded that the captain's tumor did not contribute to the accident.
+Loft was found during an autopsy to have an undetected brain tumor in an area that controls vision.
+However, the NTSB concluded that the tumor did not contribute to the accident.

 Cause

 The final NTSB report cited the cause of the crash as pilot error, specifically: "the failure of the flight crew to monitor the flight instruments during the final four minutes of flight, and to detect an unexpected descent soon enough to prevent impact with the ground.
 Preoccupation with a malfunction of the nose landing gear position indicating system distracted the crew's attention from the instruments and allowed the descent to go unnoticed."

 In response to this and other accidents during the 1970s, many airlines started crew resource management training for their pilots.
-The training is designed to make problem solving in a cockpit much more efficient, thus causing less distraction for the crew.
+The training is designed to make problem solving in a cockpit much more efficient by delegating tasks to specific crew members, and ensures one pilot is always monitoring the instruments at any given time.
 Flashlights are now standard equipment near jumpseats, and all jumpseats are outfitted with shoulder harnesses.